Worlds

 Cosma still features Toy Worlds that served as 3D interfaces to Cosma before Web Worlds.

-Toy Worlds were made in the same way was Web Worlds, except tat they were made by capturing 360° images of “real world” physical spaces made with toys.
+Toy Worlds are similar to Web Worlds, but they were made by capturing 360° images of “real world” spaces made with minature toys.

 This is the Welcome Area that is similar to the Welcome Area above.